AdobeDocs/experience-platform.en/help/sandboxes/ui/user-guide.md

 >[!NOTE]
 >
->You can delete any production or development sandboxes in your organization, except the default production sandbox.
+>You can delete any production or development sandboxes in your organization, except the default production sandbox that contains Adobe Audience Manager and Adobe Analytics data.

 Deleting a production or development sandbox permanently removes all resources associated with that sandbox, including permissions.